jeromegn/slang/README.md

 ## Status

-**ALPHA** -> No tests, no real-world usage, just playing with creating a nice parser/lexer that gives us slim-like templating capabilities.
+**Developer Preview**: Barely any tests, no real-world usage, just playing with creating a nice parser/lexer that gives us slim-like templating capabilities.

 ## Installation